BenJan87/Baiim_project/README.md

 - 2FA - threats, new ideas in security, maybe some kind of our own implementation
 - online password manager with encrypted database ( made by ourselves <3 )
 - ReCaptcha - defending from bots with AI and machine learning ( Bartosz Fober can maybe help XD )
+- SQL injection (maybe with ctf or basic exercise)